What is Pediatric Fluoroscopy?

 While fluoroscopy itself is not painful, the particular procedure being performed may be painful, such as the injection into a joint or accessing of an artery or vein for angiography.
 In these cases, the radiologist will take all comfort measures possible, which could include local anesthesia or general anesthesia, depending on the particular procedure.

 Can I stay with my child during the procedure?

-You will be asked to wait in the waiting room until the procedure is completed.
-We do all we can to make sure that you are separated from your child for the shortest amount of time possible.
+Parents can stay with their child during most exams, except for intussusception.
+For this exam, you will be asked to wait in the waiting room until the procedure is complete.
+We do all we can to make sure you are separated from your child for the shortest amount of time possible.